The Gift of Light - Winter Solstice 2022

 This was originally posted December 21, 2021.
 As I prepared to post for the December 21, 2022 Winter Solstice I felt this post was worth re-posting.

 December 21, Winter Solstice, is the shortest day, and the longest night of the year.

 The Winter Solstice is the climax of the growing darkness of the period known as the time of the Midnight Sun.

 Many traditions have built celebrations that recognize this moment.
-The HIndu celebration of Diwali recognizes the defeat of the evil spirit Ravana by King Rama, one of the incarnations of the god Vishnu.
-Upon his triumphant return home millions of lights were lit to help guide him back.
-Diwali, the Festival of Lights, if part of a progression of celebrations which signifies the defeat of darkness by the light.
+The Hindu celebration of Diwali recognizes the defeat of the evil spirit Ravana by King Rama, one of the incarnations of the god Vishnu.
+Upon his triumphant return home, millions of lights were lit to help guide him back.
+Diwali, the Festival of Lights, is part of a progression of celebrations that signifies the defeat of darkness by the light.

 But that does not matter as much as the purpose of our celebration today.
-All traditions have identified that we have journeyed through the time of slowing down, of going inward.
-At this, the shortest day and longest night of the year was light the lights and celebrate the return to the Light,
+All traditions have identified that we have journeyed through a time of slowing down, of going inward.
+At this, the shortest day and longest night of the year we celebrate the return to the Light,

 Going forward days will be longer.
 Nights will be shorter.
 Christmas is the perfect bridge from the Solstice to Kwanzaa to the New Year.
-Christmas is the pure rebirth of love, of renewal, of salvation within our own soul.
+Christmas is the pure rebirth of love, renewal, and salvation within our souls.

 (See the Sun rise over Stonehenge: Stonehenge Live Sun Rise)